b3h47pte/OpenGameFramework/README.md

 TBD.
 - - -

-Omega Bootstrapper
+Omega Engine
 --------------------------

 Want to just focus on making a game?
-The Omega Bootstrapper will take care of initializing all the subsystems and all the developer has to do is to write gameplay code.
+The Omega Engine will take care of initializing all the subsystems and all the developer has to do is to write gameplay code.
 I plan to make the gameplay code programmable using C/C++ rather than using a scripting language like LuA to make sure performance is not bottle-necked by the gameplay code.

 TBD.
 - - -